madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-in-Plain-Mode.md

 sudo e2fsck -f /dev/mapper/enc
 ```

-To shrink a container file `cryptsetup open` it, but do not mount it.
+To shrink a container file `cryptsetup open` it, but do not mount.
 Then after `resize2fs /dev/mapper/enc 20G`, use `truncate -s 20G` tool on container file.

 ##Better Plain Mode Passwords